HotelCalifornia/PokemonTextAdventure/README.md

   _ATK_ | 50 | 40 | 30 | 30 | 60 | 70 | 10
   _DEF_ | 40 | 50 | 40 | 60 | 40 | 20 | 70

+###Experience
+When a creature is in-battle (see below), and it defeats the opposing creature, it gains a certain amount of experience.
+As a creature's experience increases, it 'levels-up.'

+###Levels
+Each creature has a 'level.'
+The level of a creature is determined by the amount of experience it has.
+As a creature's level increases, its stats increase as well, and there is a chance that the creature could learn a new, more powerful move (see below).

 ###Key
 - _italics_: attacking type
 - __bold__: defending type
 - number: damage multiplier

 #In-game
 The player has long-term memory loss!
 This means you cannot remember the places you've been.
 As a result, going more than one route-length away from a town means you've 'forgotten' it, and can no longer go back.

 ###Routes
 A route is a stretch of road between towns.
 Each route has a chance to be between one and three 'route-lengths,' or segments, long.